yannikehrhardt/GendernApp/readMe.txt

 From the project team's point of view, a database should first be connected in the future, which stores adjustments and extensions centrally and makes them accessible at any time.
 Currently, changes expire when the app is restarted.
 Other functions such as new question types like cloze texts could follow.

 6) Sources:
 The following book was used to create the quiz questions: “Richtig gendern: Wie Sie angemessen und verständlich schreiben” von Anja Steinhauer und Gabriele Diewlad.
+For the graphical content in the app, objects from the website elements.envato.com are used, please note the license agreement deposited there for further use.